B-e-n-j-o-o/Energy-Dashboard/README.md

 # Displayed data
   1. electricity production of the photovoltaic system
   2. electricity consumption of the household
-  3. current weather: icon (SUN or CLOUD) displays the current weather (determined via direct solar radiation in W/m^2 => threshold can be set in config.py)
+  3. current weather: icon (SUN or CLOUD) displays the current weather (determined via direct solar radiation in W/m² => threshold can be set in config.py)
   4. forecast change: predicted time until the weather changes (e.g "☀️ 3h" means: in 3h is the direct solar radiation under the threshold value).
 This helps you to estimate how long the PV system is producing electricity or when it starts.
   5. battery level
-  7. outdoor temperatur
+  7. outdoor temperature
   8. indoor temperatur
-  9. todays maximum outdoor temperatur
+  9. todays maximum outdoor temperature
-  10. todays minimum outdoor temperatur
+  10. todays minimum outdoor temperature
 Press the button to switch between the two pages.
 # Underlying Technology
 The module is powered by an Raspberry Pi Pico 2W which executes a scheduler.
-The household's energy data is retrieved via Modbus TCP from the Sungrow communication module WiNet-S. Except the indoor temperature the weather related date is requested from the free Weather API (Open-Meteo)[https://open-meteo.com/].
+The household's energy data is retrieved via Modbus TCP from the Sungrow communication module WiNet-S. Except the indoor temperature the weather related date is requested from the free Weather API [Open-Meteo](https://open-meteo.com/).

 # If you want one - build it